All Episodes

 He will not talk to the drug companies about it.

-Go meet with Iran and offer them a deal, but we can't deal with real Americans, can't deal with the drug companies.
+He'll go meet with Iran and offer them a deal, but we can't deal with real Americans, can't deal with the drug companies.

-And he doesn't even know what type of health care system Cuba has when by reputation it's the best in the world, according to people on his side of the aisle.
+And he doesn't even know what type of healthcare system Cuba has, when by reputation, it's the best in the world, according to people on his side of the aisle.

-I mean, that it's not guaranteed.
+I mean, that's not guaranteed.

 They're just playing with it now.

-They see this thing out there and they think it might strengthen this low pressure area.
+They see this thing out there and they think it might strengthen this low-pressure area.

-I look at it on a map, seems like it's busting up to me, but what do I know?
+It seems like it's busting up to me, but what do I know?

 I'm not a NASA scientist.